suchipi/quickjs/README.md

 ## Changes to `quickjs`:

+- A TypeScript `.d.ts` file is provided for all QuickJS-specific APIs (operator overloading APIs, BigInt extensions, BigFloat, BigDecimal, etc).
 - `Object.toPrimitive` is now available (static method that invokes ToPrimitive on the given value, using the optionally-provided hint).
 - `Symbol.typeofValue` can be used to override the result of using the `typeof` operator on an object.
 However, you can only use it to return a different one of the builtin values `typeof` would normally return: `"object"`, `"boolean"`, `"number"`, etc.
 - Additional functions are exposed that allow importing modules synchronously or asynchronously: